Frequently Asked Questions

 What does my counselor expect from me?

 In order to help you, we need you to be open and honest about your situation and feelings.
 We need you to keep appointments faithfully and to give advance notice if you find it necessary to cancel an appointment (preferably 24 hours).
-Often your counselor will suggest between session homework to help in attaining established goals.
+Often your counselor will suggest homework between sessions to help in attaining established goals.
 Finally, your counselor needs you to express any concerns or questions you have about the therapy itself, so that the two of you can truly be working together for your benefit.

 When will my appointments be?